vadvolo/milos-automation/lab/topologies/lab00_cisco_base/README.md

 ## Basic Scenario.
 Cisco

 ### Introduction:
-In the Lab00, you will gain hands-on experience in deploying simple network configuration across an network infrastructure.
+In this lab, you will gain hands-on experience in deploying simple network configuration across an network infrastructure.
 This lab is designed to simulate a real-world scenario:
 - mtu configuration
 - description configuration